-I am an aspiring barrister and I have particular interests in discrimination, disability law, mental health law, LGBTQ rights, administrative law and UK, supranational and international human rights law, sharing media to distress, access to justice and the European Union.
+I am an future pupil barrister at 39 Essex Chambers.
+I have particular interests in public law, clinical negligence and personal injury, namely mental capacity, mental health, employment, discrimination, civil liberties, disability law, LGBTQ rights, and social security.
 I actively support maintaining and the progression of equality and human rights law.

 I have made good friends and enjoyed the full support of my family on this path for which I am grateful.